Logo Start Planning your F1 Trip

 • travel

-Suzuka has long been host to the F1 circus towards the end of the season and for veteran fans of the sport it is a place with many memories, with the Prost and Senna rivalry reaching a climax here in 1989 and 1990, Hill taking the title in 1996, and Schumacher’s first of many championships for Ferrari in 2000.
+Home to the Japanese Grand Prix, Suzuka is a legendary racetrack and the scene of many of F1’s most historic moments.
+The Prost and Senna rivalry reached a climax here in 1989 and 1990, Hill took the title for Williams in 1996, and Schumacher won his first of many championships for Ferrari in 2000.

 japanese grand prix

-The circuit would make it onto a lot of fans favorites lists as well as drivers, the circuit being built as a Honda test track it provides an interesting mix of corners that challenge both driver and car and many of which, such as the revered 130-R have earned their place in F1 folklore.
-Seeing F1 cars take on this famous circuit that has been relatively unchanged for decades, is reason enough for most spectators.
+Built as a Honda test track it provides an interesting mix of corners.
+Many of them, such as the revered 130-R have earned their place in F1 folklore.
+Seeing F1 cars take on this circuit which is mostly unchanged for decades, is reason enough for most F1 spectators to make an often long pilgrimage.

 Japanese Grand Prix F1 Spectator Tips